Plan Ahead With Maternity Insurance

 Explanation Of Maternity Benefits

-- Routine Delivery* – costs of a normal uncomplicated birth, including pre & post natal visits, hospitalization expenses, doctors’ fees & other related expenses.
+Routine Delivery* – costs of normal uncomplicated birth, including pre and postnatal visits, hospitalization expenses, doctors’ fees, and other related expenses.

 *The exact benefits may differ by provider, the above is used as an illustration of common benefits.

 Here’s a look of how three sample providers may arrange their benefits:

 |Fully Covered||Fully Covered|

 first 30 days of life

 |12 months||10 months||10 months|

 Like in the table, it’s very common for Vietnamese providers to group routine delivery & complications benefit into the same maximum.
 This limits their exposure & allows them to offer more attractive premiums.
 Whereas international providers tend to split them with full coverage for complications, which is the benefit that can drive very high claims.